Main Content

 The main goal of the Math DSP is to ensure each student begins in a math course where they can build confidence, succeed academically, and progress effectively toward their degree requirements.

-What to do next after you submit your Math DSP:
+What do I do after I submit my Math DSP?

-Please wait 1 or 2 business days for our office to review your submission and have the scores entered into the system.
+Please allow 1–2 business days for our office to review your submission and enter your scores into the system.

-Yes, Math Directed Self Placement is the only method we are using at this time.
-However, we also accept Accuplacer score reports from other universities/colleges.
+Yes, the Math DSP is currently the only placement method we use.
+However, we do accept Accuplacer score reports from other colleges or universities if you have them.

-Please wait 1-2 business days for our office to review your submission and have the scores entered into the system.
+Please allow 1–2 business days for our office to review your submission and enter your scores into the system.

 You will need to take the math placement test if you have not yet completed the prerequisites for these courses at the college level: